WTF Opossum (WTFO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WTF Opossum Historical Price

-According to the latest data gathered on WTF Opossum live price page, the current price of WTF Opossum is 0.00155529USD.
-The circulating supply of WTF Opossum(WTFO) is 881.76M WTFO , giving it a market capitalization of $1.37M.
+According to the latest data gathered on WTF Opossum live price page, the current price of WTF Opossum is 0.00143083USD.
+The circulating supply of WTF Opossum(WTFO) is 881.76M WTFO , giving it a market capitalization of $1.26M.

 The WTF Opossum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WTFO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.